 People who may have difficulty communicating can find group therapy beneficial in learning to open up to others.
 The debates that come up can prepare you for difficult conversations that you might end up in daily.
 The feedback received from other group members can help you learn to accept helpful criticism without overreacting.

 Group therapy can help you develop self-awareness as you listen to others talk about their problems.
-The sessions can be a safe place for talking about your troubles without feeling judged or worrying about being seen as weak.
+The sessions can be a safe place for talking about your troubles without feeling judged or worrying about being seen

 Is Group Therapy Better Than Individual Therapy?